Torr7s/clean-cache-control/requirements/useCases/loadPurchasesFromCache.md

 5. The system returns the purchasing list

 ## Exception - Error when loading data from cache
-1. The system cleans the cache
 2. The system returns an empty list

 ## Exception - Expired cache
-1. The system cleans the cache
 2. The system returns an empty list

 ## Exception - Empty cache